-Supplying a fast-growing global population with food, energy and clean water, making the best use of limited natural resources and protecting our climate are among the greatest challenges of our time.
+Protecting our climate and making the best use of limited natural resources while supplying the fast-growing global population with food, energy and clean water are among the greatest challenges of our time.
 Innovations based on chemistry play a pivotal role in overcoming these.
-New, resource-efficient solutions and business models are needed to decouple growth from the consumption of finite resources.
-Together with our customers from almost all sectors, we are working on innovative processes, technologies and products for a sustainable future.
-This is how we ensure our long-term business success and that of our customers.
+That is why we are working together with our customers on innovative processes, technologies and products for a more sustainable future.

-Innovation has always been the key to BASF’s success, especially in a challenging market environment.
+Innovation has always been the key to BASF’s success.
 The knowledge and skills of our highly qualified employees are our most valuable resource here and the source of our innovative strength.
-We had approximately 10,000 employees involved in research and development worldwide in 2020.
+We had approximately 10,000 employees involved in research and development worldwide in 2021.

 Our global network of outstanding universities, research institutes and companies forms an important part of our Know-How Verbund.
 It gives us direct access to external scientific expertise, talented minds from various disciplines as well as new technologies, and helps us to quickly develop targeted, marketable innovations, strengthen our portfolio with creative new projects, and in this way, reach our growth targets.

 Our eight academic research alliances bundle partnerships with several research groups in a region or with a specific research focus.
 They are complemented by cooperations with around 280 universities and research institutes as well as collaborations with a large number of companies.

 For more information on our Academic Research Alliances, see BASF Report 2021

 Our aim is to quickly turn ideas into innovations for a sustainable future.
 To achieve this, we bring together the creativity, experience and expertise of our employees with the know-how of our partners from academia and industry.